Mulch Calculator and Coverage Estimator

-The easiest way to calculate mulch coverage is to use the calculator above since it takes all of the math and guesswork out of the process.
+The easiest way to calculate mulch coverage is to use the calculator above since it takes all the math and guesswork out of the process.
 If you want to do the calculations yourself, estimating material can be done in a few easy steps.

 Step One: Measure the Landscaping Space